Privacy and Cookie Notice

 To exercise any of the rights set out above, please email us at firstname.lastname@example.org.

 We won’t ask you to pay a fee to access your personal data (or to exercise any of the other rights).

 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 In those circumstances, we may refuse to comply with your request.

 We may need to request specific information from you to help us confirm it’s you and make sure you have the right to access the personal data (or to exercise any of your other rights).
-This is a security measure so we don’t share that personal data to anyone who has no right to get it.
+This is a security measure so we don’t share that personal data with anyone who has no right to get it.
 We may also contact you to ask you for more information about your request to speed up our response.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In that case, we’ll let you know.